It is fairly common for movies to become television series and vice versa in

 in the naked city.
 This has been one of them."
 Some might feel this film is

-masterpiece before the creators of our current state of technology was even
+a filmmaker could create a masterpiece before the creators of our current state

-born.
-This film became the template for much of the crime dramas that would
+of technology were even born.
+This movie became the template for much of the

-follow.
-It was shot almost entirely in the streets and buildings of the city as
+crime dramas that would follow.
+It was shot almost entirely in the streets and

-proudly noted by the narrator.
-The cameras used for film have undergone a
+buildings of the city as proudly noted by the narrator.
+The cameras used for the

-drastic reduction in size over the years but in 1948 this in itself was quite an
+film have undergone a drastic reduction in size over the years, but in 1948 this

-innovation as recognized by its Oscar.
-The genius of the director, Jules Dassin,
+in itself was quite an innovation as recognized by its Oscar.
+The genius of the

-was how seamlessly he incorporated the unique look and feel of New York City
+director, Jules Dassin, was how seamlessly he incorporated the unique look and

-into the story.
-The undeniable pulse of the city is infused in every frame of
+feel of New York City into the story.
+The positive pulse of the city imtamately

 The film suitably starts at 1 am.
-In most venues this would be a time of
+In most venues, this would be a time of

-sleep but New York is already active.
-It is a hot summer night and the
+sleep, but New York is already active.
+It is a hot summer night, and the

 inhabitants are winding up the night shifts and making the daily transition into